How big is your flock?

 How long are my eggs good for?
 How should I store them?

 The shelf life is going to vary based on where you keep the eggs.
 I recommend always refrigerating eggs under 45 degrees to keep them at their optimal quality for longest.
 Since the bloom is intact, they will last a long time in the fridge as the protective coating was not washed off and it helps keep odors and air out for longer.
 If you aren't sure if they are still good, do the float test.
+Here is a video showing the float test.

 How can I use my eggs?